Sedation Dentistry · Murrieta, CA

 Can children receive sedation at Promenade Dental Care?

-How much does sedation dentistry cost?
+How much does sedation dentistry cost in Murrieta?

 Does dental insurance cover sedation?

-Can I drive home after sedation?
+Can I drive myself home after sedation?

 Ready to Visit the Dentist Without the Dread?

 Schedule a $20 comprehensive exam with Dr. Bao Nguyen.
-We will evaluate your oral health, talk through your anxiety honestly, and explain the sedation options that fit — no pressure, no upselling, no judgment.
+We will evaluate your oral health, talk through your anxiety honestly, and explain the sedation options that fit.
+No pressure, no upselling, no judgment.